Atticus29/pcc_biology_212/practice_exam_prompt.md

 ## Assignment Credit and Due Dates

-Question submissions for Crowd-Sourced Practice Exams are worth **20 points each**.
+Question submissions for Crowd-Sourced Practice Exams are worth **10 points each**.
 All **questions must be submitted by the due date noted on the [course schedule](https://docs.google.com/spreadsheets/d/1zthLSm1GVVM2TEOyFqgmX5YwQ9CPvjyba1ohwKk0etc/edit?usp=sharing)**.

-Your personal submission is due the subsequent week. **See [course schedule](https://docs.google.com/spreadsheets/d/1zthLSm1GVVM2TEOyFqgmX5YwQ9CPvjyba1ohwKk0etc/edit?usp=sharing) for exact date**.
+Your personal submission is due the subsequent week.
+Each practice exam submission is worth **5 pts.**. **See [course schedule](https://docs.google.com/spreadsheets/d/1zthLSm1GVVM2TEOyFqgmX5YwQ9CPvjyba1ohwKk0etc/edit?usp=sharing) for exact date**.
 You are welcome to take the practice exam open-book and open-internet, but **_not open-classmate_.**

- The assignment is worth a cumulative total of **30 points for the question-writing portion and exam-taking portion combined**.
+The assignment is worth a cumulative total of **15 points for the question-writing portion and exam-taking portion combined**.

 ## Instructor checklist